Although there are lots of ways to fight your speeding ticket with OTT Legal, the best way is to not get the ticket in the first place.

 If you know you’re speeding, try to get another faster car in front of you, so that they get stopped not you.

 Stay out of the passing lane

 Many times the police target the passing lane because that’s where the faster vehicles are driving.

 Try to stay in the curb lane as much as possible.
 If you’re on the highway many times the police just target the fast lane, because its dangerous for them to go across lanes trying to get you stopped.

-If you look down the road sometimes you can see the police car before the officer can target you with the radar gun.
+Sometimes, if you look down the road, you can see the police car before the officer can target you with the radar gun.

 Typically the police are targeting vehicles around the 300 metre mark.
 If you see a police vehicle on the roadway slow down well before you reach it.

 The police like hills, because you have to either push on the gas going up the hill or the vehicle naturally accelerates going down.
 Also, you can’t always see a police vehicle stopped behind a hill, slow down at hills.